Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/architecture-decisions.md

 The formatting system is used by multiple other systems in the D&D Tools project:

 ### **Class System Integration**
 The [Class System](../class-system/README.md) uses the formatting system to display class feature progressions.
-Class features with multiple levels and complex progression patterns are formatted consistently using the 6-phase process.
+Class features with multiple levels and complex progression patterns are formatted consistently using the 6-phase process with the new groupingId-based grouping.

 ### **Race System Integration**
 The [Race System](../race-system/README.md) uses the formatting system to display racial feature progressions.
-Racial features with level-based scaling and conditional modifiers are formatted using the same patterns as class features.
+Racial features with level-based scaling and conditional modifiers are formatted using the same patterns as class features, now with improved groupingId-based grouping.

 ### **Feature System Integration**
 The main [Feature System](../README.md) uses the formatting system for feature detail displays and editing interfaces.
-This ensures consistent formatting across all feature-related displays in the application.
+This ensures consistent formatting across all feature-related displays in the application, with the new groupingId approach providing more accurate and logical grouping.

 ## Conclusion

-The architectural decisions made during the refactoring have created a solid foundation for the Feature Formatting System:
+The architectural decisions made during the refactoring and groupingId integration have created a solid foundation for the Feature Formatting System:

 - **Registry Pattern**: Provides extensibility and consistency
 - **Type Consolidation**: Improves maintainability and type safety
 - **Enum Usage**: Enhances code quality and readability
+- **GroupingId Integration**: Provides accurate and logical feature grouping
 - **Future Extensibility**: Enables growth and evolution

 These decisions ensure that the system can evolve gracefully as new requirements emerge while maintaining clean separation of concerns and high code quality.
+The groupingId integration specifically addresses the complex feature scenarios that were problematic with the old entity type-based approach, providing content administrators with full control over feature grouping while maintaining the system's architectural integrity.

 ## Related Documentation